matplotlib/matplotblog/content/posts/how-to-create-custom-tables/index.md

 ![Sparklines](8_sparklines.png)

 That’s it, custom tables in Matplotlib.
 I did promise very simple code and an ultra-flexible design in terms of what you want / need.
 You can adjust sizes, colors and pretty much anything with this approach and all you need is simply a loop that plots text in a structured and organized manner.
 I hope you found it useful.
+Link to a Google Colab notebook with the code is [here](https://colab.research.google.com/drive/1JshATKxjs7NWz2U8Oy6xOJaLgjldC1CW)